 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Final Thoughts on the Tortuga Outbreaker Review

-While there might be some gray-area on the size of this bag and how many times I’ll actually have to pay to check it, the Tortuga Outbreaker is still without a doubt the best backpack on the market.
+While there might be some gray area on the size of this bag and how many times I’ll actually have to pay to check it, the Tortuga Outbreaker is still without a doubt one of the best backpacks on the market.